Safecast/onyxfirmware/doc/onyxloader_mac.md

 Troubleshooting
 ===============

+1. Try rebooting the system.

-1. Ensure you have the latest available loaders supplied at the links above.
+2. Ensure you have the latest available loaders supplied at the links above.

-2. Try **both** OnyxLoader and OnyxLoaderA, even if you know you have the Arduino drivers on you system.
+3. Try **both** OnyxLoader and OnyxLoaderA, even if you know you have the Arduino drivers on you system.

-3. When running OnyxLoaderA ensure you are using the correct password.
+4. When running OnyxLoaderA ensure you are using the correct password.

-4. The tools require a working internet connection, make sure your internet connection is working and you can connect to 41j.com in a web browser.
+5. The tools require a working internet connection, make sure your internet connection is working and you can connect to 41j.com in a web browser.